-Amazon Fire TV Stick 4K Max review: the Alexa streaming stick to get | CNN Underscored
+Amazon Fire TV Stick 4K Max review: The Alexa streaming stick to get | CNN Underscored

 Bottom line

 After a few days of using the Fire TV Stick 4K Max, it’s easy to recommend.
-Not only is its $54.99 price tag attractive, but its performance is unmatched by any other Fire TV Stick, and for that matter, any Roku streaming stick at this price point.
+Not only is its $54.99 price tag attractive, but its performance is unmatched by any other Fire TV Stick, or any Roku streaming stick at this price point for that matter.

 If you want the best 4K streaming stick Amazon has to offer, spend the extra money and get the Fire TV Stick 4K Max.
 It’s worth it.